dnayyala/hugo-academic-website/content/home/experience.md

     date_start: '2015-11-01'
     date_end: '2017-08-31'
     description: >-
-      Responsibilities include:

-        * Postdoctoral associate in Ouyang Lab, worked under the supervision of Dr. Zhengqing Ouyang
+      Postdoctoral associate in Ouyang Lab, worked under the supervision of Dr. Zhengqing Ouyang.

+        * Developed statistical models for the analysis of epigenomic and transcriptomic data
+        * Developed novel high dimensional statistical methods for the analysis of RNA methylation data to study the impact of Zika virus
-        * Developed statistical models for RNA methylation and single-cell RNA-seq data
+        * Studied statistical models for identifying cell-type specific genes using single-cell RNA-seq data

   - title: 'Postdoctoral Researcher'
     company: 'Department of Statistics, The Ohio State University'